Welcome to Widdershins Way.

-I was one of those kids who would eventually bust open every toy I got.
+I was one of those kids who would bust open every toy I got.
 It drove my parents nuts.
-It was fun to explore their inner gubbins after the intended play value had worn thin.
+I found fun exploring the toy's inner gubbins after the superficial play value had worn thin.
 Luckily, I didn't grow up to be a psychopath or amateur surgeon.

-Like some stone age hominid cracking nuts, I'd split toys open with a half-brick, later I learned to use less destructive methods.
-In time and by accident, I had formed a basic understanding of how toys worked and were constructed.
+Like some stone age hominid cracking nuts, I'd split toys open with a half-brick.
+Later I learned to use less destructive methods.
+In time by accident, I formed a basic understanding of how toys worked and were constructed.
 It wasn't long before I started modifying my toys.
 From improving and hybridizing my toys, I developed a broader interest in mechanics and electronics.
 One day at school, I swapped an ice-cream container with a few small mud crabs I'd got from the beach, for a handful of Lego-technic.
-The crabs soon died but the Lego got me started building simple machines.
+The crabs soon died but the Lego got me started designing simple machines.
 My Mum later bought me more Lego as I needed it.
 My Dad who was always tinkering with interesting things in his shed, gave me electric motors, light bulbs and other bits and pieces.

 I had a lot of fun creating my own "franken-gadgets" from pieces of Lego glued, sticky-taped and blu-tacked to other junk.
 I built remote controlled robots, LED dragons, pop stick fans, rubber-band helicopters and vibrating autonomous machines, all created from whatever I could lay my hands on.
 When I wasn't wreaking havoc on my toys, I would spend hours drawing robots, highly detailed spacecraft and just about anything science-fictiony and cool.